Rules in an incorporated association

 The rules need to be submitted when you apply to incorporate, or when you alter your rules after incorporation.
 You should keep a copy for the association’s records.

-To help create your new rules, please review the example rules for incorporated associations (PDF 616KB) and the checklist for the proposed rules which forms part of your application.
+To help create your rules, review the example rules for incorporated associations (PDF 616KB) and the checklist for the proposed rules which forms part of your application.

 Changing the rules